-How to perform live streaming using Azure Media Services to create multi-bitrate streams with the Azure portal
+Perform live streaming using Media Services to create multi-bitrate streams with Azure portal

 This tutorial walks you through the steps of creating a Channel that receives a single-bitrate live stream and encodes it to multi-bitrate stream.

 For more conceptual information related to Channels that are enabled for live encoding, see Live streaming using Azure Media Services to create multi-bitrate streams.

 The following are general steps involved in creating common live streaming applications.